joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 3. We had a first working prototype of our API with more robustness testing to be performed in the next sprint.

 #### Sprint 4: Bugs, Fixes and Documentation (26/04 - 02/05)
+##### Preamble
+There was a first prototype of our API that required more robustness testing, a fully functional back and a welcome page that all had to be integrated.
+We were also facing some problems with pulling news sources from our external.
+Therefore, this sprint was mainly set aside to integrate the different elements of our application and fix bugs.

 ##### Plan
 1. Finalize the API.